 Household type refers to the type of "census-family" that occupies a dwelling (see Glossary).
-Figure 2.2c depicts the most appropriate types, being: (1) couples without children, (2) couples with children, (3) lone parents, or (4) non-census families (herein known as single people or roommate households) by primary maintainer age.
+Figure 2.2d depicts the most appropriate types, being: (1) couples without children, (2) couples with children, (3) lone parents, or (4) non-census families (herein known as single people or roommate households) by primary maintainer age.
 Note that percentages may not sum to 100% since some data remains uncategorized (and thus removed).

-As of the 2016 Census, 39% of Elk Valley Rural households were couples without children, 23% were couples with children, 4% were lone parent households, and 27% were either single person or roommate households.
+As of the 2016 Census, 50% of Columbia Valley Rural households were couples without children, 18% were couples with children, 4% were lone parent households, and 24% were either single person or roommate households.

-As would be expected, the prevalence of families with children is highest among younger maintainer households (specifically, 35 to 44 year old maintainers), given there is higher likelihood of families both having children and said children still living at home.
-Couples without children grasped the highest share of households by the 55 to 64 year old maintainer age cohort, demonstrating the impact of families transitioning to empty-nester couples.
+As would be expected, the prevalence of families with children is highest among younger maintainer households, given there is higher likelihood of families both having children and said children still living at home.
+Couples without children grasped the highest share of households by the 45 to 54 year old maintainer age cohort, demonstrating the impact of families transitioning to empty-nester couples.

-Figure 2.2c: Elk Valley Rural, Total & Proportion of Household Type by Maintainer Age, 2016
+Figure 2.2d: Columbia Valley Rural, Total & Proportion of HH Type by Maintainer Age, 2016